fleschutz/PowerShell/Docs/write-braille.md

 ## write-braille.ps1 - Writes text in Braille

-This script writes text in Braille.
+This PowerShell script writes text in Braille.

 ## Parameters
 ```powershell